 Can I record a session?

+Recording may be enabled by the instructor in the breakout rooms.
 You must ask and receive permission from the faculty member and every co-participant before recording.

 - Meet is a videoconferencing and chat program useful for virtual meetings.
 You can join a Google Meet by clicking on the link provided by your instructor in Glow or email, from a Google Calendar event or from the Meet website.
 Make sure you’re logged into your Williams Google/Gmail account on the same browser that you're using to access Meet.
 We recommend using Chrome.